WP6 - Marine Technologies for Precision and Sustainable Aquaculture (TECMAPS)

 • Action 2.17: Development and application of new technological solutions (biosensors, IoT, buoys, underwater robots, wireless signal transmission in the marine environment, improved oxygenation and fluid dynamics, passive waste samplers, machine learning, etc.) for the automation of the maintenance of farming infrastructures and the digitisation and modelling of fish and shellfish production in different production systems.
 It includes i) integration of the results of omics, technological and environmental platforms for a more detailed knowledge of the effects of climate change on farming in order to mitigate carbon emissions, leakages, eutrophication and pollution of the marine environment and ii) proof of concept of new engineering solutions (adapted at regional level) to mitigate the effects of climate change (increased frequency of storms, DANAs, etc.) on aquaculture infrastructures and production.

-• Task 6.1.2: Analysis of the soundscape in marine farms and its relationship to fish behaviour
+• Task 6.1.2: Analysis of the soundscape in marine farms and its relationship with fish behavior

 Objective 6.2